How Can I Stop Feeling Hungry All The Time Without Eating?

 • Sodas and fruit juices

-When you eat refined carbs, they create a short burst of energy that can drop very quickly.
-On the other hand, complex carbs provide you with a slower, sustained release of energy.
+Refined carbs create a short burst of energy that can drop quickly.
+In contrast, complex carbs provide a slower, sustained release of energy.

-Research shows protein can help curb your appetite by increasing the production of hormones that keep you fuller for longer and blunting hunger hormones (12).
+Another major cause of constant hunger is a diet low in protein.
+Protein helps curb appetite by increasing hormones that keep you fuller longer and blunting hunger hormones (1, 2).

-Summary If you’re hungry all the time, it’s likely because your diet is high in refined carbs (processed carbs) and does provide you with enough protein.
+If you're hungry all the time, it's likely because your diet is high in refined carbs and low in protein.

 Great sources of complex carbs include:

-• Whole grains: Wholegrain bread and pasta, brown rice, quinoa, and oats
+• Whole grains: Whole-grain bread and pasta, brown rice, quinoa, oats

-• High-fiber veggies: Broccoli, leafy greens, carrots, and sweet potatoes
+• High-fiber vegetables: Broccoli, leafy greens, carrots, sweet potatoes

 • Meats